-D. Petition for Guardian Authority to Consent to or Release for Adoption
+c.
+Petition for Guardian Authority to Consent to or Release for Adoption i.
+SCAO Form Used: Petition for Guardian Authority to Consent to or Release for Adoption (PC692)

-1. If a guardian of a minor desires to adopt their ward or release the ward for adoption, the guardian must file a petition to obtain authorization from the court to begin the adoption process in family court.
+- ii.
+If a guardian of a minor desires to adopt their ward or release the ward for adoption, the guardian must file a petition to obtain authorization from the court to begin the adoption process in family court. - iii.
 The appointment of a Guardian Ad Litem on a petition for guardian authority to consent to or release for adoption is discretionary with the judge.
 Guardian Ad Litem appointments on these matters are rare and made on a case-by-case basis.

-V. CONSERVATORSHIP PROCEEDINGS
+IV.
+CONSERVATORSHIP AND ESTATE PROCEEDINGS